devbith/hexagonal-architecture-with-odd/README.md

-# hexagonal-architecture-catalog-service
+# Hexagonal architecture design with ODD
+# ODD: Observability Driven Development

-An example application about Hexagonal Architecture With Spring Boot.
+An example application about Hexagonal Architecture With Spring Boot with some Observability Driven Development practices.